chinnucsk/erl_social/README.md

 Introduce
 -------------
-The erl_social.hrl mainly define the default value for the corresponding platform.

-Platten_util.erl is a tool for our application.
+erl_social.erl is a tool for our application.

 * _oauth for oauth.